vippsas/vipps-developers/contact.md

 | Suggestions for improvements to [Vipps products](https://www.vipps.no/produkter-og-tjenester/bedrift/)  | Please use [this form](https://www.vipps.no/kontakt-oss/bedrift/). |

 For _**technical**_ issues related to Vipps and development of services using our APIs: Please see below.

-We also have a technical newsletter for developers:
-[Sign up and access the archives here](https://github.com/vippsas/vipps-developers/tree/master/newsletters) (low volume, no marketing).

 ## What to include in the email